Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Conclusion

 \section{Conclusion}

 In this paper, we have resolved the subtleties of the Corbino Shockley-Ramo paradox by correctly formulating the hydrodynamic Shockley-Ramo problem.
-This allows us to properly formulate the equations for hydrodynamic current noise in arbitrary multiterminal geometries and generalize previous ohmic results \cite{Prober1992, Sukhorukov1999, Pozderac2021}; this enables proper interpretation of Johnson noise thermometry measurements in experimental setups \cite{Crossno2016, Waissman2022, Talanov2023}.
-We utilize this formulation for a Corbino geometry under magnetic field, where we find a strong signature of viscous heating in hydrodynamic flow: suppression of $T_\text{JN}$ by magnetic field (see also Ref.~\cite{Talanov2023}).
+This allows us to properly formulate the equations for hydrodynamic current noise in arbitrary multiterminal geometries and generalize previous ohmic results \cite{Prober1992, Sukhorukov1999, Pozderac2021}; our results enable proper interpretation of Johnson noise thermometry measurements in experimental setups \cite{Crossno2016, Waissman2022, Talanov2024}.
+We utilize this formulation for a Corbino geometry under magnetic field, where we find a strong signature of viscous heating in hydrodynamic flow: suppression of $T_\text{JN}$ by magnetic field (see also Ref.~\onlinecite{Talanov2024}).
 We also validate a previously unjustified Shockley-Ramo assumption in Ref.~\onlinecite{Hui2023} for a rectangular geometry.

+While we have primarily focused on a Galilean-invariant fluid, our results can be directly extended to a Dirac fluid where both $n$-type and $p$-type carriers coexist (e.g., near the charge-neutral point in graphene), as discussed in Ref.~\onlinecite{Hui2023}.
+A Dirac fluid has an additional zero-momentum mode which can relax momentum through electron-hole scattering.
+This only changes the value of momentum-relaxation parameter $\gamma$ while the linear-response equations of motion remain untouched.
+Thus, our results continue to hold for this case.

 We remark that hydrodynamic materials may prove ideal as highly sensitive noise thermometers due to the tunability of the Lorenz ratio and of the correction factor $f$ \cite{Hui2023}.
 Clever non-traditional geometries \cite{Waissman2022} have already been utilized to great effect to measure thermal properties with Johnson noise techniques.
 We leave further exploration of geometrical effects on noise in hydrodynamic devices and its optimization for noise thermometry applications to future work.